thekevinscott/thekevinscott/src/pages/01-09-2018-deep-learning-cryptocurrency-pc-4-ai/index.md

 curl http://localhost:8888
 ```

-If your machine is like mine, you won't see any output from this `curl` command, but you *should* see a request come in on the terminal running Docker:
+If your machine is like mine, you won't see any output from this `curl` command, but you *should* see a request come in on the terminal running Docker, something like:

 ```
 [I 02:05:57.912 NotebookApp] 302 GET / (xxx.xx.x.x) 0.22ms
 ```

 You can access the Docker URL directly on your box.
-I use a laptop and prefer to access this box remotely, so to do that, you'll need to be on the same wifi network as the Machine Learning box and get it's IP.
+I use a laptop and prefer to access the PC remotely, so to do that, you'll need to be on the same wifi network as your Machine Learning PC and get it's IP.

-On the machine learning box:
+On your Machine Learning PC, type:

 ```
 ifconfig
 ```

 Look for an IP address that starts with `192.168.x.x`.
-On your laptop, you'll take the URL offered by Docker and replace `localhost` with this IP.

-So, if the Machine Learning box's IP is 192.168.1.1, you would put something like the following in your URL:
+On your laptop, you'll take the URL provided by Docker and replace `localhost` with this IP.
+So, if the Machine Learning box's IP is `192.168.1.1`, you would type in your browser something like:

 ```
 http://192.168.1.1:8888/?token=7f6b36f9d6b15272c76003b8c1cdfcdf306dc52ff310
 ```

-And you should see the Jupyter notebook in your browser:
+At this URL, you should see the Jupyter notebook:

 <img src="./jupyter-overview.png" />

-This will make it much easier to run through the TensorFlow tutorials.
+Having a Jupyter notebook handy will make it much easier to run through the TensorFlow tutorials.

 # Pytorch
 The other machine learning tool we're going to install is PyTorch.

-PyTorch was released in 2016 by Facebook's team.
-It's still pretty new and changing quickly, but it's already picked up a lot of steam in the community.
+[PyTorch](https://github.com/cdw/pytorch) was released in 2016 by [Facebook's team](https://twitter.com/fbOpenSource?ref_src=twsrc%5Etfw&ref_url=http%3A%2F%2Fpytorch.org%2F).
+It's still fairly new and changing quickly, but it's already picked up a lot of steam in the community.

 ## Installation